Smart Litter Receptacles Cut Waste Expense

-How can we improve our waste recycling systems?
+How can we improve our litter receptacles?

 In our modern world the lifestyle of people is changing in an eco-friendly way.
 Everyone tries to reduce waste as much as possible and simultaneously everyday objects transform to smart intelligent objects.
 So it should come as little surprise that even within industries that are traditionally late adopters of new technologies, forward-thinking ideas in terms of waste reduction and energy savings arise.

-Last year, Victor Stanley, an international designer and manufacturer of premium outdoor furnishings, introduced a new generation of connected, intelligent waste receptacles.
+Last year, Victor Stanley, an international designer and manufacturer of premium outdoor furnishings, introduced a new generation of connected, intelligent litter receptacles.
 They are smart enough, in fact, to save an estimated 20%–40% on litter and recycling collection expenses each year.

 GPS tracking of waste decreases carbon footprint